CAN MY PET BE DECLINED FOR SURGERY THE DAY OF MY APPOINTMENT?

 WHERE DO I PARK AND WHERE DO I GO ONCE INSIDE PET SAVERS' BUILDING?

 We are located just East of at the corner of Trent Avenue and Park Road.
 7525 E Trent Avenue, Spokane Valley, WA 99212.
 There are a handful of parking spaces along the front of the property including ADA spaces.
 However, you will find a larger, fenced parking lot to the East side of the clinic.
-Park wherever there is an available spot, leave your pet in the vehicle (with windows cracked or AC cooled) and come in through the only storefront door (facing Trent Avenue).
+Park wherever there is an available spot, text (509) 844-8440 upon arrival WITH your LAST NAME and PET'S NAME.
+You will be texted when it is your turn to enter the building.
+Enter through the only storefront door (facing Trent Avenue).

 WASHINGTON STATE REQUIRES THE WEARING OF FACIAL COVERINGS (bandana, t-shirt, cloth mask, disposable mask, scarf, etc).
 If you do not have one, we have them for sale for $1.
 If there is a line outside the door, please wait patiently in line.
 Once instructed or allowed inside, please sanitize your hand at the outdoor station, enter the lobby and stand behind the red line on the floor until asked to approach.
 Initial paperwork will be completed, post-op instructions will be handed to you to read prior to pick-up, and you will be asked to bring your pet inside.
 Please take a seat at the back of the lobby and a medical staff member will come out to complete the check-in process with you and your pet.